 Spring is the season for trout fishing in Pennsylvania.
-Anglers plunge into the commonwealth’s 83,000 miles of streams and rivers, along with 4,000 inland lakes and ponds, in hopes of catching a prize trout by casting the perfect fly and spinning the ideal lure.
-The season starts March 30 in 18 southeastern Pennsylvania counties and April 13 in the rest of the commonwealth.
-From the brook trout (Pennsylvania’s official state fish) to the flashy rainbow trout or brown trout, Pennsylvania creeks and streams are well-stocked for anglers at these and many other waterways throughout the commonwealth.
-Licenses are required to fish in Pennsylvania, and many areas have special regulations and creel limits on trout fishing.
-Anglers are encouraged to study the regulations for favorite fishing holes at www.fishinpa.com .
+Anglers plunge into the commonwealth’s 86,000 miles of streams and rivers, along with 4,000 inland lakes and ponds, in hopes of catching a prize trout by casting the perfect fly and spinning the ideal lure.
+The season starts April 4 in 18 southeastern Pennsylvania counties and April 18 in the rest of the commonwealth.
+From the brook trout (Pennsylvania’s official state fish) to the flashy rainbow trout or brown trout, Pennsylvania creeks and streams are well-stocked for anglers at these and many other waterways throughout the state.

 Oil Creek - Pennsylvania’s Great Lakes Region